skynettx/raptorsetup/README.md

 ![Alt text](https://imgur.com/hCShMSr.jpg "Raptor Setup")
 ## Build
-The project support the compilers msvc and gcc.
+The project supports the compilers msvc and gcc.
 Supported architectures are 32 bit and 64 bit for Windows and Linux.
 When you have installed git on your system you can clone the repository by type in `git clone https://github.com/skynettx/raptorsetup.git`.